maximgorbatyuk/MG.Utils/src/MG.Utils.Validation/readme.md

 # MaximGorbatyuk.Utils.Validation

 This library is purposed for class validation based on Data Annotation attributes.

-Example:
+## Get started

+1. Install the [nuget](https://www.nuget.org/packages/MaximGorbatyuk.Utils.Validation/) `dotnet add package MaximGorbatyuk.Utils.Validation`.
+2. Add data abbotation attrbitutes for properties of your class.
+3. Use the extension method `instance.ThrowIfInvalid()`.
+4. If the instance properties are valid, now exception will be throw.
+Otherwise, the `MG.Utils.Validation.Exception.EntityInvalidException` will appear.

+## Example

 ```csharp